HuygensING/alexandria/commands.md

 * `alexandria status`

-  This will show the the active view, and the names of the files that have been changed since the last commit.
+  This will show the active view, and the names of the files that have been changed since the last commit.

 * `alexandria export-dot frost-quote`
   or